Learning Interpretable BEV Based VIO without Deep Neural Networks: Fully Differentiable and Interpretable Model for VIO

 Elaborately, we wish to supervise the distribution of the poses $\xi^{\theta,s}_{t}$ and $\xi^{\textbf{t}}_{t}$ and therefore, we calculate the Kullback–Leibler Divergence loss $KLD$ between $\{p(\xi^{\theta,s}_{t}),p(\xi^{\textbf{t}}_{t})\}$ and the ground truth:

-where $\boldsymbol{1}_{\theta_{GT}}$ and $\boldsymbol{1}_{\textbf{t}_{GT}}$ are the Gaussian Blurred one-peak distributions centered at the ground truth $\theta_{GT}$ and $\textbf{t}_{GT}$ respectively.
+where $\boldsymbol{1}_{\theta^{*}}$ and $\boldsymbol{1}_{\textbf{t}^{*}}$ are the Gaussian Blurred one-peak distributions centered at the ground truth $\theta^{*}$ and $\textbf{t}^{*}$ respectively.

-\textbf{Training Details:} all trainings are conducted on a GPU server with two NVIDIA RTX 3090 as GPUS and Intel i9 9900k as the CPU.
-For the optimizer, we choose the ADAM.
-We only supervise the model with 4 DoF ground truth (GT) data of the same frequency as the images, i.e. the high frequentcy GT of the IMU is not needed.
+\textbf{Training Details:} all trainings are conducted on a GPU server with NVIDIA RTX 3090.
+For the initialization, we randomize all initial values of $\boldsymbol{O}$ and $\boldsymbol{Q}$ within the range of $[0,1]$ uniformly.
+Since $\boldsymbol{O}$ and $\boldsymbol{Q}$ are $2\times2$ diagonal matrices, we consider the learning process of the spherical covariances of them following \cite{qin2018vins}\cite{ORBSLAM3_2020} so that the number of trainable parameters will be reduced to 4.
+We supervise the model only with 3 DoF ground truth (GT) data of the same frequency as the images, i.e. the high frequency GT of the IMU is not needed.
+We set the BEV size to $100\times 100$ as a trade-off between speed and accuracy.
+The inference time is $21ms$ and takes up about $500MB$ of the resources.
+The pseudocode for training BEVO will be given in Appendix~I.

 \textbf{Plug into Map-Based Localization System:} in addition to the odometry, we also explore the possibility of integrating BEVO with fully differentiable localization to achieve a drift-free system.
-However, this is not the focus of our work and therefore we will not elaborate upon it, but show result as demonstration of the application.
+We show results as demonstration of the application along with the pseudocode shown in Appendix~II.